 Matt Kirby is in his tenth season as the volunteer assistant coach on the Virginia baseball coaching staff.
 A graduate of William and Mary, Kirby came to Virginia in 2011 after spending the previous two seasons as a coach at Georgetown.

 Kirby’s primary duties include assisting with the day-to-day development of position players as well as camps and other administrative duties.
 He serves as the Cavaliers first base coach.

-During Kirby’s tenure at Virginia, the Cavaliers have earned bids to the NCAA tournament in seven of his eight seasons, including three regional championships and a pair of trips to the College World Series, culminating with the program’s first national championship in 2015.
+During Kirby’s tenure at Virginia, the Cavaliers have earned bids to the NCAA tournament in seven of his nie seasons, including three regional championships and a pair of trips to the College World Series, culminating with the program’s first national championship in 2015.